 Wait, weren’t we talking about cleaning the Studio?

-Right, right one of my goals is to become more organized.
+Right, right, one of my goals is to become more organized.
 It is a process.
+One thing that helps is envisioning one big goal.
+Write it down and then only keep what you need to reach that goal.
+My goal is working in acrylics in the en plein air and in the studio.
 I have attempted this many times but now I am cleaning out the studio.
 There are a lot of old paintings, sketches and experiments that are no longer where I see my paintings going.

 Experimentation used to be a big part of my process but it also slowed me down.
 My focus is working on composition, mood, brushstrokes, glazing, all to create more interesting paintings.
 Once I decided that was my goal, it started getting easier.
 So, now I work primarily in oil, with a little gouache on the side for miniature work.
 Acrylic is what I use for warm ups and with my students.

 Focus is my problem!
 To fight this monster, I decided to go back to the basics and use a combination of low and high tech tools to help me.
 I know these are simplistic but if I can concentrate on painting, instead of looking for the next submission deadline, or where my notes are on a painting spot, that clears my head and lets me concentrate on what I need to do.